Polkadot-Blockchain-Academy/Academy-PoW/README.md

 A Proof of Work blockchain node for use in the Polkadot Blockchain Academy.
 It happens to be based on Substrate, but no Substrate knowledge is required.
-Students will use this node to start their own network, perform hard and soft forks, and execute smart contracts.
+Students will use this node to start their own network, and perform hard, soft, and contentious forks.

 Instructors, planning to host such an activity should see the docs on [setting up a bootnode](./SettingUpTheBootnode.md).
 TODO Expand that doc into a full guide to running the workshop.